 When slavery was abolished, his parents became free.
 His father wasn't very concerned about his education; instead his parents sent the young George to a refuge house for undisciplined and unruly children.
 He was sent there because his father thought George was becoming increasingly rebellious.
 Eventually George was able to study, signed up for the Union Army, became a lawyer and journalist and eventually a politician.

-3. He helped overthrow an Emperor
+3. He Helped Overthrow An Emperor

 After enlisting at the Union Army under an assumed name (when he was only 14!
 How badass is that?), he fought fought in the American Civil War.
 He also went to Mexico and joined the Republican Army under General Espinosa to overthrow Emperor Maximilian.

-4. He studied law under Alphonso Taft
+4. He Studied Law Under Alphonso Taft

 Alphonso Taft was the father of American President William Howard Taft.
 He became George Washington Williams's mentor when the latter moved to Cincinnati.
 Later on, Williams became the first African American elected to the Ohio State Legislature for one term.
 Williams was also given various government posts such as Consul General to Haiti but he never served.

 Because of his prominence as a lawyer and writer, Williams was given an informal audience with the Belgian king.
 That time, exploitation and crimes were committed to the Congolese just to extract the natural resources such as rubber and various minerals.
 Hence, to verify this, George went to see for himself.
-That’s the very reason why in the movie, he will meet Tarzan.
+That’s the very reason why in the movie, he meets Tarzan.

 While staying in Congo, he wrote a letter to King Leopold and enumerated the various crimes committed by the Belgians to the people.
 Here is an excerpt to the famous letter.